First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: Introduction and main results

-We compare the above result with earlier results in \cite{Shi23,Kig23}.
-Theorem \ref{t:main-sob-psc} was previously known only in the case $p > \dim_{ \on{ARC}}(K,d)$, where $\dim_{ \on{ARC}}(K,d) \in (1,\infty)$ is the Ahlfors regular conformal dimension \cite{Shi23} (we recall the definition of Ahlfors regular conformal dimension in Definition \ref{d:cgauge}).
+We compare the above result with earlier results in \cite{Shi24,Kig23}.
+Theorem \ref{t:main-sob-psc} was previously known only in the case $p > \dim_{ \on{ARC}}(K,d)$, where $\dim_{ \on{ARC}}(K,d) \in (1,\infty)$ is the Ahlfors regular conformal dimension \cite{Shi24} (we recall the definition of Ahlfors regular conformal dimension in Definition \ref{d:cgauge}).
 Similar to this work, Kigami uses an approach based on discrete energies and introduces a \emph{conductive homogeneity} condition under which the Sobolev space was constructed \cite{Kig23}.
 However much of the results apply only to the case $p > \dim_{ \on{ARC}}(K,d)$ as the author points out ``Regrettably, we do not have much for the case $p \le \dim_{ \on{ARC}}(K,d)$" in \cite[p.
 8]{Kig23}.
-In particular, Theorem \ref{t:main-sob-psc} answers a question of Kigami \cite[\textsection 6.3, Problem 1]{Kig23} for the Sierpi\'nski carpet which asks for the property (ii) above.
+In particular, Theorem \ref{t:main-sob-psc} answers a question of Kigami \cite[\textsection 6.3, Problem 1]{Kig23} for the Sierpi\'nski carpet which asks for the property \ref{sob-reg} above.
 This property is known as \emph{regularity} in the theory of Dirichlet form \cite{FOT}.

 The difficulty in the case $p \le \dim_{ \on{ARC}}(K,d)$ is due to the fact that the Sobolev space contains discontinuous functions.
+Indeed, by a recent result by Cao, Chen and Kumagai \cite[Theorem~1.1]{CCK24}, under the conductive homogeneity condition, the Sobolev space constructed by Kigami \cite{Kig23} contains discontinuous functions if and only if $p \le \dim_{\mathrm{ARC}}(K,d)$.
 If $p >\dim_{ \on{ARC}}(K,d)$, there is a version of Morrey's embedding theorem which makes the analysis easier.

-Recently Cao, Chen and Kumgai show that under the conductive homogeneity condition, the Sobolev space constructed by Kigami contains discontinuous functions if and only if $p \le \dim_{\mathrm{ARC}}(K,d)$ \cite{CCK23+}.
-Another difficulty is that the conductive homogeneity condition of \cite{Kig23} (or its analogue `knight move condition' in \cite{Shi23}) was not obtained on the Sierpi\'nski carpet if $p \le \dim_{ \on{ARC}}(K,d)$.
-The Poincar\'e inequality for graphs $\mathbb{G}_n$ shown in our work (Theorem \ref{thm.PI-discrete}) implies these conditions when $p \le \dim_{ \on{ARC}}(K,d)$.
-However, we do not show them as our approach only relies on Poincar\'e inequality and certain upper bounds on capacity across annulus on the sequence of graphs $\mathbb{G}_n$.
+Another difficulty is that the conductive homogeneity condition of \cite{Kig23} (or its analogue `knight move condition' in \cite{Shi24}) was not obtained on the Sierpi\'nski carpet if $p \le \dim_{ \on{ARC}}(K,d)$.
+The Poincar\'e inequality for graphs $\mathbb{G}_n$ shown in our work (Theorem \ref{thm.PI-discrete}) implies these conditions when $p \le \dim_{ \on{ARC}}(K,d)$; see Theorem \ref{t:pch}.
+However, we do not use the conductive homogeneity condition to obtain Theorem \ref{t:main-sob-psc} as our approach only relies on Poincar\'e inequality and certain upper bounds on capacity across annulus on the sequence of graphs $\mathbb{G}_n$.